 - Treatment and Recovery

-The 2021 conference will offer up to twenty hours of continuing education credit.
+The 2021 conference will offer up to ten hours of continuing education credit.

 - For clinicians through the National Association of Social Workers of Oregon